MatteoArella/linux-ums/doc/install.rst

 ``uninstall``               Uninstall from the system ``clean``                   Delete all files in the current directory that are
-                            normally created by building the program ``distclean``               Delete all files in the current directory (or created by this makefile) that are created by configuring or building the program
+                            normally created by building the program ``distclean``               Delete all files in the current directory that are created by configuring or building the program
 ========================== ====================================================